ajcurrie-a11y/MAGD150_Lab_Assignments/README.md

 ##Viewed From Above

+Description:

   In the *setup()* function implementation, the canvas is created to be 400 pixels wide and 400 pixels tall.
   In the *draw()* function implementation, a black background is first created to be the space behind the foreground and the stroke color for the edges of shapes is set to be black.
-The *colorMode()* function call sets the mode for color based p5js functions to interpret their inputs as red, green, blue ordered triples, and to interpret the numbers on a scale from 0 being no color to 255 being full color. *arc()* is used to make the sphere curve of the planet below, centering in the middle of the screen where the planet is and arcing to form a semi-circle with its curved portion facing up where it will be viewable through the space station window.
-A beginShape()
+The *colorMode()* function call sets the mode for color based p5js functions to interpret their inputs as red, green, blue ordered triples, and to interpret the numbers on a scale from 0 being no color to 255 being full color. *arc()* is used to make the sphere curve of the planet below, centering in the middle of the screen where the planet is and arcing to form a semi-circle with its curved portion facing up where it will be viewable through the space station window. *beginShape()* calls begin interpreting *vertex()* calls as vertices of polygonal portions of the planet graphic.
+The vertices are placed in the code to match a clockwise direction around the edge of shapes, as the p5js *vertex()* and *quad()* rely on this convention.
+The reddish ground portion of the planet is drawn first, then, after *fill()* interprets a string as a hexadecimal representation of a color, the orange portion of the planet's surface is drawn. *colorMode()* sets the mode for color data interpretation to hue-saturation-brightness.
+Finally, the blueish portion of the planet is drawn.
+After the polygonal surface portions are drawn, 4 quadrilaterals are drawn for the space station walls, again sticking to the clockwise convention in the input of vertices.
+Finally, 5 white stars are drawn using the *point()* function.

 [Source Code](https://github.com/ajcurrie-a11y/MAGD150_Lab_Assignments/tree/main/f20magd150lab02_currie/sketch.js)